cbishop5/cbishop5/README.md

 # I'm Cory ✌🏽

-Product leader and builder based in NYC, I love helping teams scale from 0 to 1.
+Product leader and builder based in NYC, I love helping product teams scale from 0 to 1.

 ## Currently